luetkemj/forcecrusher/ROADMAP.md

 ---

+- [ ] dead enemies drop gear
+- [ ] weildable and wearable components so you can only use certain things BUT allow crafting out of materials to build the rat armor or skeleton armor.
 - [ ] unarmed attacks (create bites and claws, punching)
 - [ ] more weapons
 - [ ] more armor